masschallenge/impact-api/QUICK_START.md

 ```

 Once the process completes (it will take a little while and the last
-line should sya "BUILD COMPLETE"), visit http://localhost:8000 in a
+line should say "BUILD COMPLETE"), visit http://localhost:8000 in a
 browser to see the login screen.

 5. In a separate shell, load an accelerate database.
 Assuming